3D Brains in Blender

 Setting up the data

 Before we start, I will explain a bit about the data we will use.
-To get data to perform this demo, you can download the FreeSurfer Average (fsaverage) person shape and surface data from the FreeSurfer Cortical Parcellations Page (direct download 299MB).
+To get data to perform this demo, you can download the FreeSurfer Average (fsaverage) person shape and surface data from the FreeSurfer Cortical Parcellations Page (direct FTP download 299MB).
+Unzip this collection of parcellations.

 Blender-Python-Console